 The history of North Korea as in the Democratic People's Republic of Korea (DPRK) starts shortly after the liberation of Korea from Japan.

-According to official accounts, a young Kim Il Sung set off with his family to China in 1925 to help liberate Korea from Japan.
+A young Kim Il Sung set off with his family to China in 1925 to help liberate Korea from Japan.

 The mural above shows Leader Kim Il Sung's speech upon arriving back to Korea in 1945.
 Mass Dances usually take here on national holidays in DPRK.